ChapHill/stock_alerts/README.md

 ```sh
 TSLA,AAPL,AMZN,MSFT
 ```
-The Program will continue to run until it is cancelled by the user or the time reaches 21:00 (UTC)
+The Program will continue to run until it is cancelled by the user or if the time is outside market hours 14:30 - 21:00 (UTC)